 In this video, Chris Tate, Digital Marketing Director at AYKO, has given eCommerce retailers a great to-do list to make sure their paid media campaigns are battle-ready for Black Friday.
 In fact, this tip actually contains five separate tips!
-AYKO are a Leeds based full-service eCommerce agency and help brands take their business to the next level.

-Make sure that your ads are well prepared in advance
+Ensure your ads are well prepared in advance

 one of the biggest reasons why ads get disapproved in Google is that they are not uploaded in time

-Make sure you are using all available ad extensions and features
+Ensure you are using all available ad extensions and features

 Whether that's site links, extensions, or countdown features, make sure that you're showcasing all your best products deals.
 Using these features can really help brands build some urgency in their ads.

-Make sure that you’re using audiences
+Ensure that you're using audiences

 If you have got RLSA or remarketing lists set up in search or display campaigns, make sure you re-engage with these people.
 You can do this through a different campaign or a different ad campaign at a later date to capture demand.
 Remember, people start to search for Black Friday-related keywords well before they want to buy.

-Make sure you’re using automated features such as scripts and also automated rules
+Ensure you're using automated features such as scripts and also automated rules

 For example, if you're going into a weekend make sure that you have scripts to let you know if campaigns are having performance issues.

-Make sure that your budgets and bidding strategies are set up
+Ensure that your budgets and bidding strategies are set up

 This could mean adjusting targets on your business strategies from a ROAS, CPA, or CPL perspective.
 You will also need to make sure that your budgets are large enough to capture available demand for Black Friday/ Cyber Monday.